Skip to content

 Step 3:

-If you unhappy with the response you received, make a complaint to the Health and Community Services Complaints Commission (HCSCC).
+If you are unhappy with the response you received, make a complaint to the Health and Community Services Complaints Commission (HCSCC).

 Make your complaint electronically, orally or in writing and explain: